A failed MOT test can bring with it expensive repairs, so it certainly pays to know the most common reasons for MOT failure.

 Read on and familiarise yourself with the most common reasons for MOT failure, and give yourself the best chance of passing your next MOT test.

-That way, you can plan ahead and have any problems fixed in advance of an upcoming MOT test.
+Plan ahead and have any problems fixed in advance of an upcoming MOT test by knowing the parts that are likely to cause MOT failure.

 Brakes